tlswg/tls12-frozen/draft-rsalz-tls-require-tls13.md

 This document specifies that, since TLS 1.3 use is widespread, new protocols must require and assume its existence.
+This prescription does not pertain to DTLS (in any DTLS version); it pertains to TLS only.

 # Conventions and Definitions